merenlab/anvio.org/help/main/programs/anvi-run-cazymes/index.md

 ## Usage

 This program **annotates genes in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with functions using dbCAN [CAZyme HMMs](https://bcb.unl.edu/dbCAN2/download/Databases/)**

 Before you run this program, you'll have to set up the CAZyme database on your computer with the program <span class="artifact-p">[anvi-setup-cazymes](/help/main/programs/anvi-setup-cazymes)</span>.

-The CAZyme database is based on protein sequences, so anvi'o will convert your genetic information into protein sequences and then use HMMs (Hidden Markov Models) to compare them to the database.
+The CAZyme database is based on protein sequences, so anvi'o will convert your genetic information into protein sequences and then use HMMs to compare them to the database.

 {:.notice}
 Unsure what an HMM is?
 Check out [our vocab page](http://merenlab.org/vocabulary/#hmm)

 To run, you'll need to provide a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and the output will be a <span class="artifact-n">[functions](/help/main/artifacts/functions)</span> artifact.
 Here is a default run:

 <div class="codeblock" markdown="1">
 anvi&#45;run&#45;cazymes &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span>